 The LANAP procedure is backed by over 10 years of clinical research, including human histologic studies which prove this procedure reverses bone loss caused by gum disease by resulting in new attachment to tooth roots, bone regeneration, and improvement in gum tissues to a healthy state.

-LANAP involves several specialized steps which are delivered over a series of just a few appointments, including the LANAP laser surgical procedure, occlusal (bite) adjustment, occlusal (bite) guard use and associated follow-up.
+LANAP involves several specialized steps that are delivered over a series of just a few appointments, including the LANAP laser surgical procedure, occlusal (bite) adjustment, occlusal (bite) guard use, and associated follow-up.

 Video Demonstration of LANAP Procedure